dpurkays/anime-matchmaker-server/README.md

 - Gets animes based on tv series or movies
 - A query is required.
-- Will return 400 if there's no query parameters
+- Will return 400 if there are no query parameters
 - Will return 500 for error retrieving animes
-- If successfull, returns a 200 status code
+- If successful, returns a 200 status code

 **Sample Call:** http://localhost:5050/api/recommendations/tv?tvShow=The%20Matrix